FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Use positive reinforcement to teach your pet with a clicker

 What makes dolphins jump through hoops, goldfish swim to a goal, rats sniff out landmines, cats come running when they’re called, and dogs sit on command?
 A tiny tool called a “clicker,” when combined with positive rewards and repetition, can become any pet owner’s most valuable asset.
 The dog training clicker is a small plastic tool with a metal strip inside which give gives the clicking sound when pressed.
 This training tool has revolutionized animal training by making positive reinforcement, as opposed to negative correction, the primary teaching method.
-One question on how to train your puppy is through Puppy Clicker Training?
-Puppy clicker training is also a great way to teach your puppy tricks, such as shake hands or roll over, or basic commands like sit and stay.
+Puppy clicker training is a great way to teach your puppy tricks, such as shake hands or roll over, or basic commands like sit and stay.
 You can start clicker training a young pup as soon as you bring them to their new home.

 Clicker Training Your Pet:

 The premise of the clicker is simple; it works as a secondary reinforcement, providing a consistent sound that instantaneously marks good behavior.
 The exact timing of the treat following the clicker does not matter, because as you progress in the training, once he hears the clicker, the dog understands that he did a good behavior.
 Without a clicker, our praise is likely to vary—our tone of voice or the reward we give might change, extending the time necessary for an animal to associate his action with a positive reward.

 Dog clicker training

 Clickers also ensure correct timing during the training process, to make sure the dog associates the sound to good behavior, which is hard to accomplish without a tool.
 It’s difficult to consistently reward a dog for sitting at the exact moment his haunches hit the ground, but a clicker allows for that precision.
 Animals soon associate the sound of the clicker with a job well done, and become more likely to repeat the action.
 This is especially when training for the reliable recall.

 What Are the Benefits of Puppy Clicker Training?